How To Stop Study Burnout

 “Life is bigger than work.”

-This is one of our core values here at Learning Lab Apps, and it is something we all live by.
+This is one of our core values here at WorksheetCloud, and it is something we all live by.
 We are all human and all have social lives outside of our work.
 It is VERY important to never forget that.

 Your child should still have a chance to relax with their friends, even during exams.
 Locking them in their room for 3 weeks will not increase their study efficacy.
 If anything, it will make studying more difficult for them.
 Striking a balance here is essential in eliminating burnout.

 Try using a reward system with your children in this regard.
 If they study hard, they are allowed to spend some time with their friends, either over the weekend or in the afternoon depending on the circumstances.
 It’s important however to not let them spend time with their friends BEFORE they have finished with their studies, as trying to study after being out for the day is nearly impossible.

 We have mentioned this in previous blog posts, but there’s no harm in reminders.